allegheny-college-cmpsc-100-fall-2021/course-materials/README.md

 #### Digital day(s)

 Exploring concepts using computer-based activities (i.e. code) to demonstrate the concepts reviewed on Analog day(s).
-This will take the form of a small "problem" to solve through code.
+This will take the form of a small "problem" to solve through the medium of code.

 #### Lab session(s)